Problematy/goodmap/docs/http-api.rst

        headers: { 'Content-Type': 'application/json', 'X-CSRFToken': token },
        body: JSON.stringify({ id: locationUuid, description: 'has a hole' }), });

+Over https, a matching ``Referer`` header is required too — same-origin defense in depth, on top of the token.
+Browsers send this automatically for a same-origin request, so it is invisible in normal use; a scripted client (``curl``, a backend job) must set it explicitly, e.g. ``-H "Referer: https://your-host/"``, or the request gets ``400 {"message": "The referrer header is missing."}``.

 **Errors are ``{"message": "..."}``**, occasionally with an extra ``error`` field.
 Messages are deliberately generic — the details go to the server log, not the response.